 Domestic Animal Management Plan

-This Domestic Animal Management Plan has been developed by the Legislative Services Unit based on the outcomes and learnings from the previous plan and a review of existing data in areas such as complaints, dog attacks, registrations and impoundments.
+The Domestic Animal Management Plan has been developed based on the outcomes and learnings from the previous plan and a review of existing data in areas such as complaints, dog attacks, registrations and impoundments.
 Community feedback including over 120 written submission and consultations with key stakeholders including Veterinarians, dog trainers and other service providers have also informed the plan.

 The issues identified by these consultations include: